Dementia & Alzheimer’s Planning – Frequently Asked Questions (FAQs)

 Caring for someone with dementia or Alzheimer’s brings emotional challenges as well as complex legal questions.
 From managing day-to-day care to planning for future needs like decision-making authority, healthcare, finances, and long-term support, families often find themselves overwhelmed and uncertain about where to turn.

 This FAQ page is intended to provide gentle, practical answers to the questions we most often hear from families in New Jersey.
 Our goal is not only to inform, but to reassure.
-Dementia planning touches deeply personal parts of your life — and we believe you deserve clear, compassionate guidance as you navigate this journey.
+Dementia and Alzheimer’s planning touches a person’s life deeply — and we believe you and an affected family member deserve clear, compassionate guidance as you navigate this journey.

 Please know that you do not have to figure this out on your own.
 If you need personalized support, our attorneys are here to listen, to explain your options, and to help protect your loved one’s dignity and well-being.